Aleksandra-Kulesz/portfolio/README.md

 To watch effect of my work, go to: http://aleksandra-kulesz.github.io/portfolio

-If you see any problaims with oppening this site, please send me some feedback - olina.kulesz@gmail.com.
-Your opinion is realy importent to me!
+If you see any problems with oppening this site, please send me some feedback - olina.kulesz@gmail.com.
+Your opinion is really important to me!

 ------------------------------------------------------------------------------------------------------------------------------------------------